Otrocz

-Otrocz is a village in the administrative district of Gmina Chrzanów, within Janów Lubelski County, Lublin Voivodeship, in eastern Poland.
+Otrocz is a village in the administrative district of Gmina Chrzanów, within Janów County, Lublin Voivodeship, in eastern Poland.

 History of Otrocz.
 The village of Otroch was founded in the 10th century by Princess Olga to protect the western borders of Rus'.
 Olga sent her squad to these places, led by her beloved youth (rus: "отрок" - Otrok), from where the name of the village came from.
 Earlier in these places there was a princely estate, an Orthodox monastery.
 But over time, they were lost: only the Prince's Lake remained from the estate, and an Orthodox church was built on the site of the monastery, which was turned into a church in the 20th century.

 For a whole millennium, the village of Otroch was inhabited exclusively by the Russian population.
 The villagers themselves (the otrochaks) always called themselves "Russians".
 Despite the fact that the surrounding villages were predominantly populated by Poles of the Catholic faith, Otroch, until the beginning of the 20th century, retained a 100% Russian and Orthodox population.
 And only during the First World War, when many residents were forced to temporarily leave their native village to the east (to the Kazan province), empty houses began to be captured by Poles from neighboring villages.
 This was the first resettlement of the inhabitants of Otroch to Russia.